-Answers to some questions about the Office of Ethnic Communities' Nominations Service and governance appointments are provided for your information.
+Answers to some questions about our Nominations Service and governance appointments are provided for your information.
 If you have a question that is not listed here, contact us at email@example.com.

 How does the Nominations Service work?

-The Office of Ethnic Communities has a database of candidates from ethnic communities who are interested in being considered for roles on state sector boards and committees.
+We have a database of candidates from ethnic communities who are interested in being considered for roles on public sector boards and committees.
 As board roles become available, we use our database to identify candidates who have the required skills and experience.
 Depending on the appointment process, we either forward candidate details to the agency requesting nominations or contact candidates and encourage them to apply directly for the role.

 Can you help with finding a job?

 No, this is not a job database.
 We only help nominate people for government board roles.

 Who can register?